USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 that the code was written correctly, but they can also convince a user that the code is behaving as expected on the system on which it is installed.
-This will increase the likelihood that others will be willing to use the code, making it wise to include unit tests in the project.
+This will increase the likelihood that others will be willing to use the code, which can increase the overall impact of the project .
 In addition, unit tests can serve as examples of how to use the code; this can be invaluable when a user is trying to understand the documentation.

 For legal reasons, all language talking about the project MUST be prefixed with "ARL".
-For example, if a project is named WhizBang, then all literature in the package SHOULD refer to it as "ARL WhizBang" or the "ARL WhizBang project."
+For example, if a project is named WhizBang, then all literature in the package MUST refer to it as "ARL WhizBang" or the "ARL WhizBang project."
 "ARL" is a federally registered trademark and using it in this manner adds some degree of trademark protection to a project.